SebastianG77/custom-json/README.md

 console.log(`Lucie's new age: ${parsedJSON.pets[1].age}`) // Lucie's new age: 8
 ```

-As can be seen in the example above, the reviver function must return a value that represents the new value and takes five different parameters that can be used for determining how to finally assign a value to the current property.
-The following table describes
+As can be seen above, the customization function must return a value which represents the new value and takes five different parameters that can be used for determining how to finally assign a value to the current property.
+Each parameter is documented in the table below.

 |Parameter|Description|
 |:--|:--|
-|key|The key name of the current property
+|key|The key name of the current property.
-|originalValue|The value of the current property as parsed by JSON.parse()
+|originalValue|The value of the current property as parsed by JSON.parse().
 |stringValue|The string value as represented in the transferred JSON string.
-|jsonObject|The JSON Object parsed by JSON.parse().
+|jsonObject|The JSON object parsed by JSON.parse().
 |parentKeys|An array representing the key path to the current property.
-Keys of objects are represented as string values whereas array indices are of type number.
+Keys of objects are represented by string values whereas array indices are of type number.

-If no function or a reviver function with less than three parameters will be transmitted to `customizedJSON.parse()`, the function `JSON.parse()` will be executed to avoid the overhead caused by the customization function.
+If no function or a function with less than three parameters will be transmitted to `customizedJSON.parse()`, the function `JSON.parse()` will be executed to avoid the overhead caused by determining parameters for the customization function.

 ### Things To Do
 This module is still under construction.
 Thus, incompatible changes are possible whenever they appear reasonable.
 A stable version 1.0.0 is expected to be released later in 2021 and will contain the following improvements:

-- A customizedJSON.stringify() function for customizing JSON.stringify()
+- A `customizedJSON.stringify()` function for customizing `JSON.stringify()`
-- Examples to show how to use customizedJSON.parse() and customizedJSON.stringify()
+- Examples to show how to use `customizedJSON.parse()` and `customizedJSON.stringify()`